Professional edition active

 • Irrigate the wound with saline or water.

-• Some physicians recommend leaving unruptured blisters intact, and others recommend opening them with scissors and forceps.
-Regardless, loose skin and broken blisters are devitalized tissue that should be debrided by peeling from the wound and snipping with scissors close to the border with viable, attached epidermis.
+• Some clinicians recommend leaving unruptured blisters intact, and others recommend opening them with sterile scissors and forceps.
+Regardless, desquamated skin and broken blisters are devitalized tissue that should be debrided by peeling from the wound and excising with scissors close to the border with viable, attached epidermis (4).

-• Apply a sterile burn dressing, with or without a topical agent.
+• Apply a sterile burn dressing, with or without a topical antimicrobial cream/ointment.

 • Cover the wound surface.
 There are many commercial dressings available but a fine-mesh gauze or commercial nonadherent gauze is appropriate.

-• Cover and pad the wound with loose gauze fluffs.
+• Cover and pad the wound with additional layers of loose gauze fluffs which can absorb exudate from the burn wounds more effectively than gauze pads.
 If fingers and toes are involved, pad the web spaces and the digits individually and separate them with strips of gauze.
 Wrap the entire dressing with an absorbent, slightly elastic material.

 Aftercare for Debriding and Dressing a Burn